-- 1. Weapons (Refer to Asheboro City Schools Board of Education Policy 4330. - 2.
-Controlled substances No student rider shall possess, use or be under the influence of any illicit drugs on a bus or bus parking area. - 3.
+- 1. Weapons (Refer to Asheboro City Schools Board of Education Policy 4333.) - 2.
+Controlled substances No student rider shall possess, use or be under the influence of any illicit drugs on a bus or bus parking area.
+(Refer to Asheboro City Schools Board of Education Policy 4325.) - 3.
 Fighting No student rider shall provoke or engage in a fight or cause personal injury or discomfort to another. - 4.
 Physical intimacy No student will engage in any type of intimate contact with another. - 5.
 Gross disrespect No student shall show disrespect to another student or driver by use of vulgar and profane language, indecent exposure, etc. - 6.
 Safety equipment No student shall tamper with emergency exits, bus equipment, or deface a bus in any manner. - 7.
 Willful disobedience No student shall willfully fail to comply with any request by school personnel or the driver regarding safety on the bus and the protection of other persons or property. - 8.
 Bus privileges No student shall ride his/her assigned bus or any other school bus within the system after the principal has suspended riding privileges.